apache/flink/docs/ops/memory/mem_tuning.md

 When running a stateless job or using a heap state backend ([MemoryStateBackend](../state/state_backends.html#the-memorystatebackend) or [FsStateBackend](../state/state_backends.html#the-fsstatebackend)), set [managed memory](mem_setup_tm.html#managed-memory) to zero.
-This will ensure that the maximum amount of memory is allocated for user code on the JVM.
+This will ensure that the maximum amount of heap memory is allocated for user code on the JVM.

 ### RocksDB state backend

 The [RocksDBStateBackend](../state/state_backends.html#the-rocksdbstatebackend) uses native memory.
-By default, RocksDB is setup to limit native memory allocation to the size of the [managed memory](mem_setup_tm.html#managed-memory).
+By default, RocksDB is set up to limit native memory allocation to the size of the [managed memory](mem_setup_tm.html#managed-memory).
-Therefore, it is important to reserve enough *managed memory* for your state use case.
-If you disable the default RocksDB memory control, task executors can be killed in containerized deployments if RocksDB allocates memory above the limit of the requested container size
+Therefore, it is important to reserve enough *managed memory* for your state.
+If you disable the default RocksDB memory control, TaskManagers can be killed in containerized deployments if RocksDB allocates memory above the limit of the requested container size
 (the [total process memory](mem_setup.html#configure-total-memory)).
 See also [how to tune RocksDB memory](../state/large_state_tuning.html#tuning-rocksdb-memory) and [state.backend.rocksdb.memory.managed](../config.html#state-backend-rocksdb-memory-managed).

 ## Configure memory for batch jobs

-This is relevant only for TaskManagers.
+This is only relevant for TaskManagers.

 Flink's batch operators leverage [managed memory](../memory/mem_setup_tm.html#managed-memory) to run more efficiently.
 In doing so, some operations can be performed directly on raw data without having to be deserialized into Java objects.